wearsshoes/novel-tongue/notes/Report writeup.md

 ### Applying word substitutions
 *

-### Applying rules
+### Applying syntax rules
+* Probably is easier to get all the way to the end than it is to get to any of the places in the middle?
 *

 ### Transforming the text

 ### Creating tools for educators
 I'm really stuck here.
-Even writing a

-Probably the thing to do is to
+Attempting to write a rule for switching nouns and adjectives within a sentence turned out to be fairly complicated even with parts of speech tags provided by spaCy, and as I was finishing the rule already I was realizing I failed to catch substantial edge cases. **PROVIDE EXAMPLE**

+I'm not sure how to build this tooling in a way that an average language teacher could program in a rule, then.

+Let alone what to do in other languages with edafe or other similar constructions etc.

 ### Presentation